esphome/esphome-docs/components/switch/seeedmultichannelrelay.rst

     # Example configuration entry
     seeedmultichannelrelay:
         id: SeeedMultiChannelRelay_ID
-        address: 0x11 # changes the address of the seeedmultichannelrelay only runs this once
+        change_address_to: 0x11 # changes the address of the seeedmultichannelrelay only runs this once
         # ...

     switch: